Vipshop Holdings Limited (NYSE:VIPS) to Issue $0.43 Annual Dividend

 Vipshop Holdings Limited (NYSE:VIPS – Get Free Report) declared an annual dividend on Thursday, February 22nd, Zacks reports.
 Investors of record on Friday, March 15th will be paid a dividend of 0.43 per share by the technology company on Monday, April 8th.
 This represents a dividend yield of 2.3%.
 The ex-dividend date of this dividend is Thursday, March 14th.

-Vipshop (NYSE:VIPS – Get Free Report) last released its quarterly earnings results on Wednesday, February 28th.
+Vipshop (NYSE:VIPS – Get Free Report) last posted its quarterly earnings results on Wednesday, February 28th.
 The technology company reported $5.79 EPS for the quarter, beating the consensus estimate of $0.64 by $5.15.
 The company had revenue of $34.67 billion for the quarter, compared to analyst estimates of $33.18 billion.
 Vipshop had a net margin of 7.20% and a return on equity of 23.19%.
 The firm’s revenue was up 9.2% on a year-over-year basis.
-During the same quarter last year, the business earned $0.47 earnings per share.
-On average, research analysts predict that Vipshop will post 2.24 earnings per share for the current year.
+During the same period in the prior year, the company earned $0.47 earnings per share.
+Research analysts anticipate that Vipshop will post 2.24 EPS for the current fiscal year.

 Wall Street Analyst Weigh In